Why VfB Stuttgart will advance against Celtic in the UEFA Europa League

 Firing on all cylinders

-Stuttgart’s recent good form has come hand-in-hand with a superb attacking output.
-VfB have scored 19 goals across nine matches in 2026, with Deniz Undav, Ermedin Demirović, Jamie Leweling and Chris Führich all heavily involved.
+Stuttgart's recent good form has come hand-in-hand with a magnificent purple patch in front of goal.
+VfB have found the net 29 times across 12 matches in 2026, with Deniz Undav, Ermedin Demirović, Jamie Leweling and Chris Führich all heavily involved.

 Watch: Every Undav goal this season

-Leweling, meanwhile, has three goals and one assist and is currently playing some of the best football of his career.
+Leweling, meanwhile, has five goals and two assists and is currently playing some of the best football of his career.

 Watch: Leweling's Stuttgart best bits

-Now approaching his three-year anniversary in charge at the MHP Arena, the 43-year-old has brought much-needed stability to VfB's performances.
-His players are used to his methods and trust them; as a result, Stuttgart operate i harmony more often that not.
+Now approaching his three-year anniversary in charge at the MHP Arena, 43-year-old Hoeneß has brought much-needed stability to VfB's performances.
+His players are used to his methods and trust them; as a result, Stuttgart operate in harmony more often than not.

 Furthermore, Hoeneß gets results.
-A runners-up finish in the Bundesliga in 2024 and last year's DFB Cup triumph are remarkable achievements, while he has a 58 percent win rate across his 133 games in charge so far.
-That rises to close to 63 percent in the Europa League this term.
+A runners-up finish in the Bundesliga in 2024 and last year's DFB Cup triumph are remarkable achievements, while he has a 57.8 percent win rate across his 135 games in charge so far.
+That rises to 66.7 percent in the Europa League this term.

 In short, Hoeneß tends to find a way more often than not.